LEIJONA

 2018-2023

-Project planning and management, historic tax credit certification, project financing
+Project planning and strategy, historic tax credit certification, design guidance

 35,000 sq. ft.
 (33 units of housing)

-Long-vacant and hard-to-reuse buildings can be successfully converted into housing.
+Long-vacant and hard-to-reuse buildings can be successfully converted into housing with Minnesota state and federal historic tax credits.

 CHALLENGE